eng-gabs/cmms-api/readme.md

 - routes: api endpoints
 - controllers: presentation phase
 - services: business logic
-- db: data access layer (db connection and data access objects)
+- db: data access layer (db connection and data access objects).
 - models: entity models (mongoose schema)
 - middlewares: contains only the error middleware which is responsible for handling errors globally for the api.